robatwilliams/hills-api/docs/backlog.md

 ### Resource allocation and limits

 - Query size limit (don't allow dumping the entire dataset).
 There is [complexity analysis](https://blog.apollographql.com/securing-your-graphql-api-from-malicious-queries-16130a324a6b), although for the current graph a pagination size limit could be enough.
+- Defend against a "cost attack".
+API keys would be a barrier to usage.
+Just set low limits?
+WAF is a hassle.
+Is it really something to be worried about?
+Set lambda/database limits not to scale out too much.
 - Request throttling (API Gateway)
 - Appropriate values for AWS lambda configuration
   - Concurrency limit